+RP = reasonable potential

+*except POTWs ≥ 5 MGD that have a pretreatment program

+5.4.4.2.2.
 Routine Monitoring Schedule for Acute Toxicity

 For acute toxicity, the Water Boards would set the routine monitoring frequency for dischargers with reasonable potential for acute toxicity.
 The routine monitoring frequency would not be less than once per calendar year.
 The Water Boards would have discretion to specify or not specify the exact dates or time period in which a sample for routine monitoring would need to be taken.
 To the extent feasible, routine monitoring tests for acute toxicity would need to be evenly distributed across the calendar year or period of seasonal or intermittent discharge.